 This video from Wales is called Skomer Manx Shearwater Burrow Cam.

-From The Green Blog in the USA:
+From The Green Blog of the Boston Globe in the USA:

 Rare chick reaches flying age on Maine island

 Posted by Boston Globe Business Team September 18, 2009 01:09 PM

 Matinicus Rock, an island off mid-coast Maine, already has the distinction of being Maine’s most diverse seabird nesting island.